dohoonk/Tutor-Quality-Scoring-System/docs/DEMO_GUIDE.md

 **What to Show:**
 - ⚠️ Clear downward trend in SQS sparkline
-- ⚠️ FSRS shows HIGH RISK with red indicator
+- ⚠️ FSQS shows HIGH RISK with red indicator
 - ⚠️ Performance summary acknowledges the dip but remains supportive
 - ⚠️ Admin dashboard shows Maria with **red status badges**
 - ⚠️ Alert count shows "1 open" in admin view